Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 ```

 **Prerequisites**:
-- AWS credentials must be available in the environment (via AWS CLI, IAM role, etc.)
+- EC2 instance with an IAM role that has KMS permissions
-- The AWS credentials must have permissions for STS:GetSessionToken and KMS operations
+- The EC2 instance must have access to EC2 instance metadata service (IMDSv2)
+- The IAM role name must match the configured `AWS_IAM_KMS_ROLE` (default: kms-access)
 - The specified KMS key must be accessible and properly configured
 - AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS must be between 900 and 1800 seconds